-- The 2015 provisional results for GCSE pass rates showed that 69% of Westminster pupils achieved 5 grade A-C GCSEs, including English and Mathematics.
-This is one percentage point higher than last year's result (68%).
-The latest figure published by the Department for Education is 67%.
-However, local data indicates that this might increase once the data is finalised in January 2016.
-Westminster's results would currently place it as the 8th highest performing local authority nationally, the fifth highest in London and the highest in inner London. - We will continue funding the Education Excellence Programme which includes an allocation of funding to schools (£5k) and workshops.
+- The 2015 provisional results for GCSE pass rates showed that 67% of Westminster pupils achieved 5 grade A\-C GCSEs, including English and mathematics.
+Westminster's results would currently place it as the eighth highest performing local authority nationally and the highest in inner London. - We will continue funding the Education Excellence Programme which includes an allocation of funding to schools (£5k) and workshops.
 We will provide targeted support to those schools that buy into the Council's School Improvement Service Level Agreement.